 Here are some ideas to get you started:

 Keeping your goals a secret means you won’t have to face criticism if you don’t follow through.
-An accountability partner can help keep you on track with your financial new year’s resolutions.
+But you might consider an accountability partner to help keep you on track with your financial new year’s resolutions.

 If you’re tempted to go out to eat or buy that amazing pair of boots you saw at the mall, an accountability buddy can remind you of your financial goals.